ARM-software/arm-trusted-firmware/docs/user-guide.rst

    The default is 1 but is automatically disabled when the target architecture is AArch32.

+-  ``ENABLE_SPM`` : Boolean option to enable the Secure Partition Manager (SPM).
+   Refer to the `Secure Partition Manager Design guide`_ for more details about this feature.
+Default is 0.

 -  ``ENABLE_SVE_FOR_NS``: Boolean option to enable Scalable Vector Extension (SVE) for the Non-secure world only.
 SVE is an optional architectural feature for AArch64.
 Note that when SVE is enabled for the Non-secure world, access